gandrein/coding_styles/README.md

     * The specifiers (also) serve as documentation for the developer/reader;

 ###### Multiple inheritance
-* Multiple inheritance is allowed only when all `super-classes`, with the possible exception of the first one, are pure interfaces.
+* Multiple inheritance is allowed only when all `super-classes`, with the possible exception of the first one, are pure interfaces!

 ##### Interfaces
 * A class is a pure interface if it meets the following requirements: